suxess-it/kubriX/docs/oss/installation/installation.md

 > 💡 **Tips:** Try [K8sGPT](https://k8sgpt.ai/) to analyze your environment.
 We will integrate this tool in the future probably also in kubriX.

-Consult the [Troubleshooting Guide](../troubleshooting/troubleshooting.md) for common fixes.
+Consult the [Troubleshooting Installation Guide](../troubleshooting/installation-troubleshooting.md) for common fixes.

 ## 🗑 Uninstalling kubriX